- What is the Graduated Licensing Scheme?

 - I am over 25.
 Do these changes apply differently to me?

 The Graduated Licensing Scheme (GLS) is the process you follow to go from your learner driver licence through to your full licence.
-Through experience, restrictions, conditions and tests, the GLS prepares new drivers to be safe and low risk drivers.
+Through three stages, experience, restrictions, conditions and tests, the GLS prepares new drivers to be safe and low risk drivers.

-From 1 December 2016, the ban on mobile phones while driving or riding was extended to P2 licence holders.
+On 1 December 2016, the ban on mobile phones while driving or riding was extended to P2 licence holders.
 The ban now applies to all Learner, P1 and P2 licence holders.